P1sec/sms_smsc/README.md

 In Android Studio menu bar:
 Run > Run 'app' or Shift+F10

-Go for your repo sms_smsc/app/build/apk/
+Apk is located in sms_smsc/app/build/apk/